 As you are closely connected to this person, you also don’t want to be frustrated.
 So you aren’t.
 You try to ignore the untidiness.
 Your rational brain kicks in and starts to “keep score.”
 You rationalize that this isn’t that big of a deal.
 There is now a lot of mental energy being expended.
 You know the rest of the story.
 The longer you try to ignore the problem, the higher chance you will be irrational when you finally do decide to deal with it.

 There has been a movement for decades encouraging people to think positively.
 In my opinion this philosophy represents a global form of thought suppression.
 If a situation is bad, it is bad.
 Pretending otherwise does not help.
 The energy spent suppressing the negative emotions could be better spent solving the problem.
 Positive thinking was the one biggest factor in precipitating my burnout.
 My approach was that of being fearless and “bring it on.”
 It worked until it didn’t.

-Please look the post White Bears and ANTS regarding a simple but elegant experiment conducted in regards to suppressing negative thoughts published in 1987 showed that suppressing thoughts is not only ineffective but there is a trampoline effect and you experience them a lot more.
-I think it may be one of the most key concepts in regards to human’s mental health.
+A simple but elegant experiment conducted in regard to suppressing negative thoughts published in 1987 showed that suppressing thoughts is not only ineffective but there is a trampoline effect and you experience them a lot more.
+I think it may be one of the most key concepts relevant to human’s mental health.
 Allow yourself to feel and embrace what is right in front of you.